Wellman on Wellman: Reflections on the Enduring Legacy of A Star is Born at the 2018 TCM Classic Film Festival - MovieMaker Magazine

 My father knew a lot of stars going back to the silent era that were having problems, that were falling out.
 I’m sure he drew a little bit from John Barrymore and John Gilbert, but the model was really John Bowers.
 John Bowers was a matinee idol in the silent era.
 He married an up-and-coming actress who was named Marguerite De La Motte.
 They starred in 12 pictures together.
 When talkies came in his career disappeared and hers continued upward for some years.
 My father knew John Bowers and his was the main model for his story.

 My father cast a number of people who were either directors or stars whose careers had gone away.
-Mary Pickford’s first husband Owen Moore in the picture, my father’s ex-wife Helene Chadwick who was a rising star when my father married her, she works as an extra, she was trying to revive her career.
-The picture is filled with that kind of thing, like I say, poor old John Bowers who rented a sail boat and sailed to sea, whose body washed up off the coast of Malibu during the production was the model.
+Mary Pickford’s first husband Owen Moore in the picture, my father’s ex-wife Helene Chadwick who was a rising star when my father married her, she works as an extra.
+She was trying to revive her career at the time.
+The picture is filled with that kind of thing.
+Like I said, poor old John Bowers, who rented a sail boat and sailed to sea, whose body washed up off the coast of Malibu during the production of this film was the model.

 Everyone has stories on this.
 My father’s story, and the one that I believe, is that my father came up with the idea with Robert Carson at MGM in 1935.
 They started to develop projects together for MGM that year, and my father had the idea for a film about the rise and fall of Hollywood stars—the triumphs and the tragedies.
 They developed a story, started writing a script, and left when Mayer said, “No I don’t want to do that.”
 They walked down the street to Selznick International and proposed the idea to David O. Selznick, who was a friend of my father’s.
 My father got Selznick his first producing job at Paramount in the silent era.
 But Selznick didn’t want to do it.
 He had already done a film called What Price Hollywood? to some meager success, and he said it was too difficult to do a story of Hollywood.